FishGoddess/cachego/README.en.md

 	value, ok = cache.Get("key")
 	if !ok {
-		// Loaded entry will be set to cache and returned. value, _ = cache.Load("key", time.Second, func() (value interface{}, err error) {
+		// Loaded entry will be set to cache and returned.
+		// By default, it will use singleflight. value, _ = cache.Load("key", time.Second, func() (value interface{}, err error) {
 			return 666, nil
 		})
 	}

 	fmt.Println(value) // 666

+	// You can use WithLRU to specify the type of cache to lru.
+	// Also, try WithLFU if you want to use lfu to evict data. cache = cachego.NewCache(cachego.WithLRU(100))
+	cache = cachego.NewCache(cachego.WithLFU(100))
 }
 ```